Cooking with the Eatable Garden Plants from your yard

 Blueberry Hand Pies

 Blueberries are incredibly nutrient-dense, with a 1-cup serving boasting 24% of the body’s RDI for Vitamin C, 36% RDI for Vitamin K, and 25% RDI of manganese.
-They are also superior in antioxidant levels compared to most well-known fruits and vegetables, according to HealthLine.
+According to HealthLine, they are also superior in antioxidant levels compared to most well-known fruits and vegetables.
 They also may help lower blood pressure and prevent heart disease.

 Make these with the grands or the littles, and they’ll disappear in no time!
 You’ll need your favorite pie crust recipe (or use theirs), 2 cups of blueberries, a lemon for zesting and fresh juice, flour, sugar, salt, and an egg.
 It makes six servings, ready in 35-40 minutes.